awisky/ftp_cron_job/README.md

 5 - You can wait until the cron job execution or run it manually from the device menu config

+6 - It is possible to check the demo connectors from the FTP technical menu using the Developer Mode

 ## License
 [LGPL version 3 ](http://www.gnu.org/licenses/lgpl-3.0.en.html)